Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Abstract

 \section{Abstract}

-The rapid expansion of Artificial Intelligence is hindered by a fundamental friction in data markets: the ``value-privacy dilemma'', where buyers cannot verify a dataset's utility without inspection, yet inspection may expose the data (Arrow's Information Paradox).
-We resolve this challenge by introducing the Trustworthy Influence Protocol (TIP), a privacy-preserving framework that enables prospective buyers to quantify the utility of external data without ever decrypting the raw assets.
-By integrating Homomorphic Encryption with gradient-based influence functions, our approach allows for the precise, blinded scoring of data points against a buyer's specific AI model.
-To ensure scalability for Large Language Models (LLMs), we employ low-rank gradient projections that reduce computational overhead while maintaining near-perfect fidelity to plaintext baselines, as demonstrated across BERT and GPT-2 architectures.
-Empirical simulations in healthcare and generative AI domains validate the framework's economic potential: we show that encrypted valuation signals achieve a high correlation with realized clinical utility and reveal a heavy-tailed distribution of data value in pre-training corpora where a minority of texts drive capability while the majority degrades it.
-These findings challenge prevailing flat-rate compensation models and offer a scalable technical foundation for a meritocratic, secure data economy.
+The rapid expansion of Artificial Intelligence is hindered by a fundamental friction in data markets: the ``value-privacy dilemma'', where data buyers cannot verify data utility without inspection, yet inspection may expose the data.
+We resolve this challenge by introducing the Trustworthy Influence Protocol (TIP), a privacy-preserving framework that enables prospective buyers to quantify the utility of external data without ever seeing the raw assets.
+By integrating Homomorphic Encryption with gradient-based influence functions, our approach allows for a precise, blind scoring of data against a buyer's specific AI model.
+To ensure scalability for foundational models such as Large Language Models (LLMs), we employ low-rank gradient projections that reduce computational overhead while maintaining near-perfect fidelity to plaintext baselines, as demonstrated across BERT and GPT-2 architectures.
+Empirical simulations show that encrypted valuation signals achieve a high correlation with the ground-truth data utility and reveal a concentrated distribution of data value in pre-training corpora where only a small portion of data typically helps improve the model performance.
+These findings challenge the prevailing flat-rate data pricing mechanism used in legal practice and offer a scalable technical foundation for a meritocratic, secure data economy.
+A complete implementation of our algorithms for replication is available at an anonymous dedicated GitHub repository: \url{https://anonymous.4open.science/r/FHELLM-C1E1/README.md}.